itabesamesa/4d-minesweeper/README.md

 - [ ] Write installer
 - [ ] Add scrolling to the 4d field
 - [ ] Make info display on top of the game
+- [ ] Assume field size of 1 when user gives less than 4 integers for option --size
+- [ ] Make field shrink after numbers change

 ## Special thanks